Saudi man linked to Jamal Khashoggi's murder detained at Paris airport, reports say – KION546

 Likewise, the British government placed Al-Otaibi under sanctions in July 2020.
 The UK government said “he was involved in the unlawful killing of Jamal Khashoggi in Istanbul … as part of the 15 man team sent to Turkey by Saudi authorities.
 He was involved in the concealment of evidence at the Saudi General Consul’s residence following the killing.”

-If the suspect’s identity is confirmed as Al-Otaibi, he will face a preliminary hearing Wednesday, a spokesperson for the Paris court of appeals told CNN.
+If the suspect’s identity is confirmed as Al-Otaibi, he faces arrest and a preliminary hearing Wednesday, a spokesperson for the Paris court of appeals told CNN — potential first steps toward extradition.
 The court would not confirm the man’s identity.

-Khashoggi’s former fiancee, Hatice Cengiz, welcomed the arrest in a Twitter post, adding that France should either try him “or extradite him to a country able and willing to genuinely investigate and prosecute him as well as the person who gave the order to murder Jamal.”
+Khashoggi’s former fiancee, Hatice Cengiz, told CNN in a statement that the arrest appeared to be “a very significant first step for justice for Jamal” and urged justice to “be allowed to take its proper course.”

+“Those who executed the plan must not be used to shield those much higher up who gave the order for Jamal’s brutal killing,” Cengiz added.

 A US intelligence report released in February found that Saudi Crown Prince Mohammad bin Salman approved the operation to capture or kill Khashoggi.
 The report also noted bin Salman’s “absolute control” of Saudi intelligence and security operations.